Roblox-StreamX/Delivery/README.md

 ### Launching

-Launch via `python3 streamer.py` to run with the inbuilt `.env` file, otherwise systemd or another init system is highly recommended.
+You can launch StreamX via `python3 streamer.py` for development, otherwise systemd or another init system is highly recommended.
 To run with systemd, create a `/lib/systemd/system/streamx.service`:
 ```
 [Unit]